veeral-patel/how-to-secure-anything/README.md

 - ["Who is your opponent?" (from Anderson's book)](https://www.cl.cam.ac.uk/~rja14/Papers/SEv3-ch2-dec18.pdf)
 - [Threat Modeling: Designing for Security](https://www.amazon.com/Threat-Modeling-Designing-Adam-Shostack/dp/1118809998)

-## Design techniques
+## Improve defenses

-I think you can make a system fairly secure just by trying to design in security from the beginning.
-Here are some techniques for doing this.
+Here are some useful techniques I've found for improving the security of a system.

 ### Minimize attack surface